-DallasNews is committed to producing quality journalism for its communities and providing innovative digital marketing solutions for its customers through its agency capabilities, while creating value for shareholders over the long-term through stock price appreciation and dividends.
+DallasNews is committed to producing quality journalism for its communities and providing innovative digital marketing solutions for its customers through its agency capabilities, while creating value for shareholders over the long-term.
 The Company continuously evaluates its operations and investments against various economic factors to determine the appropriate current strategies.